simonangel-fong/Note_Humber/2nd/Advanced_Operating_Systems/Storage/san_nas.md

 ## NAS: Network-Attached Storage

+- `NAS`:

+  - storage devices that are linked to a network and provide file access services to computer systems.
+These devices generally include an engine that executes the file services and one or more devices on which data is stored.
+  - NAS uses file access protocols such as NFS or CIFS.

 - `Network-attached storage (NAS)` is a **network-based storage** solution.
 NAS storage is a method of managing storage centrally and sharing that storage with multiple servers.

   ![NAS](./pic/NAS.png)